 As we meet the hatch trapped Desmond, the leader of ‘the others’ Ben, the doctor Juliet, the ageless man Richard in further seasons, the writers push boundaries in introducing elements to the story that always catch the viewer by surprise.

 There is an entire subplot about the Dharma Initiative, which is kind of a research facility associated with fringe science.
 Let’s just say that even Netflix’s Stranger Things and Fringe (also created by JJ Abrams) borrows a lot from Lost.

 Lost held itself strong through the first four seasons.
 The hook episodes like the one where Charlie famously writes ‘Not Penny’s Boat’ or the one where we discover Desmond for the first time or even the one where the ‘Numbers’ are introduced are incredibly well done.

 For me, the show got a little convoluted after the island had the capacity to time travel.
 Time travel wasn’t even the worst part, it was the love quadrangle between Jack, Kate, Sawyer and Juliet that felt way out of place.

 As the show neared its conclusion, there were many who had their doubts about the finale and it can be safely said that Lost had one of the most controversial finales of all time.
 It received a polarising response but for a show that kept people talking about its universe, it was the perfect send-off.

-You can watch Lost on Netflix and Amazon Prime Video in India.
+Lost is streaming on Netflix and Amazon Prime Video.